Ashamed of Your House? How to Get Over House Shaming

-While your house might not be as big as that of friends and family members, or those girls in high school who were snobby then and equally snobby now, it’s your home.
-It might not have a dishwasher and a guest room, a perfect deck and an immaculate garden, and you might be interested in moving, but you can still hold your head up high when you walk out the door every morning!
+While your house may not be as big as those of friends and family members, or the girls in high school who were snobby then and are equally snobby now, it’s your home.
+It might not have a dishwasher or a guest room, a gorgeous deck or an immaculate garden, and you might be interested in moving eventually, but you can still hold your head up high when you walk out the door every morning!

-House shaming is designed to make you feel bad, but it doesn’t have to.
-After all, you might be making a sound financial choice to avoid overextending yourself by taking on more house than you can afford, or choosing not to rent a big place while you’re only living somewhere for a few months on a contract job.
-The money you’re saving on housing could be going to things you’re passionate about, like travel, funding charities, and more, and you don’t need to justify that to anyone.
+House shaming is intended to make you feel bad, but it doesn’t have to.
+After all, you might be choosing a sound financial strategy to avoid overextending yourself by taking on more house than you can afford, or opting not to rent a big place while you’re only living somewhere for a few months on a contract job.
+The money you save on housing could be going to things you’re passionate about, like travel or giving to charity, and you don’t need to justify that to anyone.

 Remember the housing crisis of 2008?
-One of the reasons it was so explosive was because of real estate speculation and the loans taken out by people across the country to finance big, fancy, newly-built houses that they thought would keep their value forever.
-One by one, those mortgages collapsed, while people with more manageable mortgages and more equity in their homes were able to stick it out, despite the sometimes rough waters.
-For instance, some cities saw a boom in home building, Miami for example, but most of that new development is worth less now than it was when it was built.
-Something to think about the next time someone hassles you because your house isn’t pretty enough, or large enough, or situated in the right location!
+One of the reasons it was so explosive was because of real estate speculation and the mortgages taken out by consumers across the country to finance big, fancy, newly built houses that they thought would keep their value forever.
+One by one, those loans collapsed, while homeowners with modest homes, more manageable mortgages and more equity were able to stick it out, despite the sometimes rough waters.
+Something to think about the next time you get hassled because your house isn’t pretty enough, or large enough, or situated in the right location!

 Updated November 8, 2018.